 We have a very safe campus and the security of our students is of utmost importance to us.
-There are safety programmes such as DUSA's free night bus which takes students home wherever they live in the city; the safe taxi scheme which allows students to take a taxi home without having to pay right away; and free bottles of water to make sure students stay hydrated on nights out.
+There are safety programmes such as DUSA's free night bus which takes students home wherever they live in the city; the safe taxi scheme which allows students to get home without having to pay right away.